 - Self-Adaptive Fitness Formulation

-- ASCHEA
+- $\bullet~\mathrm{ASCHEA}$

 - Stochastic Ranking

+- The α Constrained Method

 Self-Adaptive Fitness Formulation

 - The penalty factor is defined in terms of both the best and the worst solutions. - The authors use a genetic algorithm with binary representation (with Gray codes) and roulette-wheel selection. - Good results, but not better than the state-of-the-art techniques (e.g., Stochastic Ranking).